oitofelix/elpa/index.md

-window manager is [EXWM](https://github.com/ch11ng/exwm) (wherever possible), and I use Emacs for everything feasible, the only exception being to resort to a javascript capable web-browser for sites requiring it and whose job can’t be performed within Emacs.
+window manager is [EXWM](https://github.com/ch11ng/exwm) (wherever possible), and I use Emacs for everything feasible, the only exception being to resort to a javascript capable web-browser for sites requiring it and whose job can’t be done within Emacs.

 To make all packages in this archive available for installation within your Emacs, just customize the variable `package-archives` to this